Nano1337/video-data-exercise/README.md

 What is the cause of this error?
 Can you fix this?

-The cause of this error `CUDA_ERROR_NOT_INITIALIZED: initialization error` stems from conflicting initialization of CUDA in a multi-threaded environment as we're using multiple datalaoders where `num_workers>0`.
+The cause of this error `CUDA_ERROR_NOT_INITIALIZED: initialization error` stems from conflicting initialization of CUDA in a multi-process environment as we're using multiple dataloaders where `num_workers>0`.
 CUDA contexts aren't shared across processes, so each process needs to properly initialize its own CUDA context.
 These are the changes that would need to be made:

 ```python
 def worker_init_fn(worker_id):